kupehtci/DOCUMENTATION/VELERO/VELERO - Azure Configuration.md

   }
 ```

-* volumeSnapshotLocation resource group parameter mus tbe the resource group where velero will place the volume snapshots of the managed disks of the AKS.
-Can be the same resource group as the storage account.
+* **VolumeSnapshotLocation resource group** parameter must be the resource group where velero will place the volume snapshots of the managed disks of the AKS.
+Can be the same resource group as the storage account and its recommended to be the same as the AKS'.

 ```hcl
 set {